Paul Theroux

 Paul Edward Theroux (/θəˈruː/ thə-ROO; born April 10, 1941) is an American novelist and travel writer who has written numerous books, including the travelogue The Great Railway Bazaar (1975).
 Some of his works of fiction have been adapted as feature films.
 He was awarded the 1981 James Tait Black Memorial Prize for his novel The Mosquito Coast, which was adapted for the 1986 movie of the same name and the 2021 television series of the same name.

 He is the father of English-American authors and documentary filmmakers Marcel and Louis Theroux, the brother of authors Alexander Theroux and Peter Theroux, and uncle of the American actor and screenwriter Justin Theroux.

 Early life

-Paul Theroux was born in Medford, Massachusetts, the third of seven children, and son of Catholic parents; his mother, Anne (née Dittami), was Italian American, and his father, Albert Eugene Theroux, was of French-Canadian descent.
+Paul Theroux was born in Medford, Massachusetts, the third of seven children, and son of Catholic parents; his mother, Anne, was Italian-American, and his father, Albert Eugene Theroux, was of French-Canadian descent.
 His mother was a former grammar school teacher and painter, and his father was a shoe factory leather salesman for the American Leather Oak company.
 Theroux was a Boy Scout and ultimately achieved the rank of Eagle Scout.

 His brothers are Eugene, Alexander, Joseph and Peter.
 His sisters are Ann Marie and Mary.

 Theroux was educated at Medford High School, followed by the University of Maine, in Orono (1959–60), and the University of Massachusetts Amherst, where he obtained a B.A. in English in 1963.